Impact

 Risk and Exploitability

-The vulnerability’s severity scores are not published, and it is not catalogued in the CISA KEV list.
+The CVSS score is 5.5, reflecting a moderate impact.
+The EPSS score is <1% and the vulnerability is not listed in CISA KEV.
 An attacker would need to craft a malicious EROFS image with compressed metadata and deliver it to a system that mounts or inspects that image, so the threat is primarily local or privileged rather than remote.
 While the impact is limited to memory reference disclosure, the potential for leaking kernel address space could aid further exploitation if combined with other weaknesses.

 OpenCVE Enrichment